Doilungdeqen District is two words in Tibetan, “Doilung” means valley, “Deqen” means bliss, when it altogether it means “A blissed valley“.

 Tsurphu monastery, located in Naga Village, Gurong Township, was built in 1187 AD.
-It is the main temple of the Kagmar Kagyu Sect of Tibetan Buddhism.
+It is the main temple of Kagyu pa of Tibetan Buddhism.
 It is divided into two parts: Tsurphu upper monastery and Tsurphu Lower Monastery.

 Geography and climate

 Doilungdeqen District is about 80 kilometers from east to west, 63 kilometers from north to south, with a total area of 2704 square kilometers, accounting for 9.25% of the total area of Lhasa.

 The whole area of Doilungdeqen District includes 6 types of landforms, such as: high mountain landforms, river landforms, weathered landforms, gravity landforms, and glaciers landforms and karst landforms

 The terrain of Doilungdeqen District is high in northwest and low in southeast, with wide valley in the middle.
 The whole area is surrounded by high mountains which are all above 5000 meters.
 The highest altitude in the district is 5500 meters, the lowest altitude is 3640 meters, and the average altitude is about 4500 meters.
 The district seat of Dongga Town is 3680 meters above sea level